How To Brush A Cat's Teeth Without Losing Your Fingers

 “A very soft, small brush or fingertip brush usually works the best,” Dr. Lambrecht said.

-Toothbrushes designed for cats typically have softer bristles as well as a longer handle and an angled head to make it easier for the cat parent to get in there (without risking your fingers).
+Toothbrushes designed for cats typically have softer bristles as well as a longer handle and an angled head to make it easier for you to get in there (without risking your fingers).

 Some cat toothbrushes can even be placed on your finger, which makes it easier to get those hard-to-reach places.